grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 There are ways to work around this:
   1. Each Agent could add an attribute such as `agent.id` in order to make its series unique.
     * A PromQL query could be used to aggregate the metrics from different Agents.
-    * An extra `agent.id` attribute has a downside that the metrics stored in the database will have extra cardinality.
+    * An extra `agent.id` attribute has a downside that the metrics stored in the database will have higher cardinality.
   2. A simpler, more scalable alternative to generating service graph metrics in the Agent is to do them in the backend database.
     * For example service graphs can be [generated][tempo-servicegraphs] in Grafana Cloud by the Tempo traces database.